bdew-hnh/hafen-client/README.md

 ### Main features:

 * Automated mapping, including sticher that can merge maps across sessions
+* Automatic curiosity study (see below)
 * Improved fonts and sizes
 * Improved minimap (see below)
-* Completion percent text on items (e.g. in study window)
+* Completion percent text and estimated timer on items (e.g. in study window)
-* Transfer by highest/lowest QL with mousewheel
+* Transfer by highest/lowest QL with mousewheel (optional)
 * Nightvision mode (with configurable brightness)
-* Hide item from cursor
+* Hotkey to hide item from cursor (see below)
-  * Allows limited interaction with the game world while holding an item - walking, opening containers, etc.
+* Quick hand equipment slots and hotkeys
+* Option to show player/animal movement vectors
 * Option to always show the long tooltip on items
 * Option to show plant and tree growth stages
 * Option to show damage on objects